mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/release-notes/index.md

 #### Kommander

-- Added support for attaching airgapped Kubernetes clusters.
+- Added support for attaching air gapped Kubernetes clusters.
 - Fixed a race condition that would prevent the addon from being installed due to unbound PVCs.

 #### Diagnose